-Table 33 assumes that the demand for three or more bedrooms will decrease due to continued aging of residents, and demand for two bedroom units will be the greatest demand for seniors downsizing and young couples or small families moving into the area.
-The percentage split between bedroom types is as follows:
+The January 2024 HNR assumed that the demand for three or more bedrooms will decrease due to continued aging of residents, and demand for two-bedroom units will be the greatest demand for seniors downsizing and young couples or small families moving into the area.
+The new Housing Calculator does not calculate housing demand by size of unit and do not use bedrooms as any indicator of appropriateness of the housing.